Buy 1 Get 1 Half Price - Selected Morocco Tours - Chat Now

 • Day 2

 Travel through scenic landscapes, picturesque countryside, and small towns along the way to Besi Sahar.
-The group will arrive in time for lunch.
-After lunch, the group will take the local transportation to Chamje along a winding, narrow road.
-Spend the night at the teahouse.
+The group will stop for lunch along the way.
+After lunch, the group will continue on to Besi Sahar.
+Join you CEO for an orientation walk in the town before a free evening.

 • Day 3